 - In a bowl combine the dressing ingredients: oil, mustard, honey, lemon and orange juice.
 Stir and set aside.

-- Combine the bulgur wheat (once cooled) with the rest of the salad ingredients, season to taste, pour over the dressing and serve.
+- Combine the bulgur wheat (once cooled) with the rest of the salad ingredients, season to taste, pour over the dressing and refrigerate overnight (for best results).